oreinecke/couchgis/README.md

 year had either four or two digits.
 Or worse, somehow a start and end date was given as `MONTH_BEG` `YEAR_BEG` `DAY_END` or whatever.

-[Dates or a ranges of dates](couchgis/views/lib/ranges.js) are expressed as a string as such:
+[Dates or ranges of dates](couchgis/views/lib/ranges.js) are expressed as a string as such:
 - Dates can be given in DD.MM.YYYY, YYYY.MM.DD, YYYY/MM/DD, DD/MM/YYYY i.e. I
   only expect the year to be four digits, the digits to be separated by either